jobbogamer/PokeStreamer-Tools/README.md

 ##### XSplit users

 There seems to be a bug in XSplit where it does not send the proper headers when accessing the server.
-If running in XSplit doesn't seem to be working/updating when Pokemon change, add this setting to your config:
+If running in XSplit doesn't seem to be working/updating when pokémon change, add this setting to your config:
 ```json
 {
     "server": {